ALIRE-HES-SO/llm-sft-workshop/README.md

 To begin, we will use [VS Code Insiders](https://code.visualstudio.com/insiders/) to connect to a `Small` [Exoscale](https://www.exoscale.com) instance.

-To set this up, open your SSH configuration file with your favorite text editor, such as `nano` from the terminal:
+To set this up, open your SSH configuration file with your favorite text editor, such as `nano` or `notepad` from the terminal:

 ```bash
 # macOS example